top of page

 ‘Don't fucking move!’

 Michael ran harder and pushed himself further than he ever thought capable.
-His veins pumped acid, muscles burning like a fierce wind against smoldering coals.
-Through a blackened maze of tunnels he ventured deeper, the only light slight beams of sun from the tiny holes in each manhole cover along the way, leaving much to be desired in means of guidance.
+His veins pumped like pistons, muscles burning like a fierce wind against smoldering coals.
+Through a blackened maze of tunnels he ventured deeper, the only light but dim beams of sun from the tiny holes in each manhole cover along the way, leaving much to be desired in means of guidance.

-Suddenly, voices could be heard echoing from within the blackness on the left; not many but definitely more than one.
+Faint voices could be heard echoing just above a whisper from within the blackness on the left—not many but quite obviously more than one.

-'Michael.' a crisp feminine whisper echoed in a taunting tone.
+‘Michael.’ a crisp feminine whisper echoed in a taunting tone, scrambling his thoughts.

-'Fate cannot be outrun.' a masculine voice joined in.
+‘Fate can be outrun by no man.’ a masculine voice joined in.

 The choice was made.